benallfree/gobot/readme.md

 ![Gobot](https://raw.githubusercontent.com/benallfree/gobot/main/assets/gobot-banner.png)

-# gobot - the binary package manager for Node
+# The binary package manager for Node

-> Specify external binaries as `package.json` dependencies.
-Run and execute binaries via CLI or code with `npx`/`npm`
+_Add external binaries as `package.json` dependencies.
+Run and execute binaries via CLI or code with `npx`/`npm`_

+## Introduction

-gobot installs binary apps anywhere `npm` is available.
+gobot installs popular binary apps anywhere `npm` is available.
 It transparently downloads, installs, and runs binary apps (including semver ranges) for the current operating system and architecture.

 Works on Windows, Linux, OS X.

+**Features**

+- Run any version of supported apps and many unsupported apps from github.
+- Binaries are intelligently downloaded and cached
+- New binary versions are automatically detected and downloaded
+- Efficient - downloads only what is needed

+Inspired by [esbuild](https://esbuild.github.io/) and other packages that install binary dependencies

 ## Quickstart